Frequency converter

 1. 5. complete adjustment.

-Please refer to the table on page475 in the programming instructions.
+4. Please refer to the table on page 475 in the programming manual.

 To adjust and change the motor speed display on the ER41 drive, perform the following steps: